-The March 2019 photo-corrected ocular estimate for the CPRV was 945,996 cranes (Table 1, Fig. 7), 6% lower than the count from March 2018 (1,005,612), which was a record-high count (Liddick 2019).
+The March 2020 survey for MCP cranes was not conducted due to travel restrictions and other complications associated with the COVID-19 pandemic.
+The most recent count from last year (2019) was 945,996 cranes (Table 1, Fig. 7) in the CPRV (Liddick 2019).
 The natural log-transformed annual photo-corrected estimates for the CPRV portion of the survey suggest an increasing population trend (P = 0.03) since 2006 due to the higher counts in several of the recent surveys (Fig. 8); however, estimates also have more interannual variability in recent years relative to historic values, resulting in a poor fit of the trend to the data ($R^2 = 0.33$).
-The 3-year-average index for photo-corrected estimates in the CPRV during 2017-19 is 839,992 cranes, which is 27% higher than the previous 3-year average of

-659,899 and well above the management objective level (350,000-475,000) for this population (Fig. 9).
+The 3- year-average index for photo-corrected estimates in the CPRV during the most recent three years that surveys have been conducted (2017-19) was 839,992 cranes, which is well above the management objective level (350,000-475,000) for this population (Fig. 9).

-Since 1975, special Sandhill Crane Hunting Permits, or more recently HIP certification. have been required for crane hunters participating in seasons in the Central Flyway.
+Since 1975, special Sandhill Crane Hunting Permits, or more recently HIP certification, have been required for crane hunters participating in seasons in the Central Flyway.
 Additionally, a limited MCP sandhill crane hunt was offered in Minnesota starting in 2010, for which a stateissued permit is required for hunters to participate.
 A sample of these permittees is mailed questionnaires soon after the completion of each hunting season.
 The resulting responses enable estimation of hunting activities and success (Martin 2007).
 Estimated numbers of hunters registering as sandhill crane hunters in Texas had been increasing since 1997 when crane hunting was included in the combination licenses issued by the state, with a record high of 122,553 permits issued in 2008.
-In 2009, Texas revised their licensing system and crane hunters now must go to selected locations to obtain their permit, which resulted in a 91% decrease in the number of hunters identified as crane hunters from 2008.
-Thus, the number of crane hunters in Texas likely did not decrease as suggested by the data; rather, the number of hunters classified as crane hunters by the Texas registration process declined.
-During the 2018-19 season in the Central Flyway, 41,762 hunters were either HIP-certified or obtained crane hunting permits, which were not limited in number (Table 2), with 12,631 of these individuals hunting at least one time (Table 3, Fig. 10).
-The number of active hunters in the Central Flyway was 19% higher than the previous year (Fig. 10).
-During 2018-19, the number of hunters in Texas (70%) and North Dakota (13%) combined comprised 83% of all sandhill crane hunters in the Central Flyway.
-Minnesota issued 1,954 permits and had 964 active hunters in their first season but participation has declined over the subsequent several years and is perhaps leveling out.
-In 2018, Minnesota issued 1,091 permits and had 383 active hunters (3% and 4% decreases, respectively, from 2017).
+In 2009, Texas revised their licensing system and crane hunters now must go to selected locations to obtain their permit, which resulted in a 91% decrease in the number of permits issued to individuals in 2009 compared to 2008.
+Thus, the number of crane hunters in Texas likely did not decrease as suggested by the number of permits issued; rather, the number of hunters classified as crane hunters by the Texas registration process declined.
+For the 2019-20 season, Oklahoma did not provide information needed to estimate hunter activity and harvest in time to conduct surveys of their hunters; thus, no estimates of the number of hunters or their harvest of cranes is available.
+In the last decade, Oklahoma hunters have averaged 3.5% of all hunters in the Central Flyway, and their hunters' harvests have averaged 3.5% of the Central Flyway harvest annually.
+During the 2019-20 season in the Central Flyway, 43,942 hunters (exclusive of Oklahoma) were either HIP-certified or obtained crane hunting permits, which were not limited in number (Table 2), with 12,804 of these individuals hunting at least one time (Table 3, Fig. 10).
+The number of active hunters in the Central Flyway was 11% higher than the number for the same states in the previous year (Fig. 10).
+During 2019-20, the number of hunters in Texas (79%) and North Dakota (9%) combined comprised almost 88% of the sandhill crane hunters in the Central Flyway.
+Minnesota issued 1.954 permits and had 964 active hunters in their first season but participation has declined over the subsequent years and is perhaps leveling out.
+For the 2019-20 season, Minnesota issued 1,073 permits and had 333 active hunters (2% and 13% decreases, respectively, from the 2018-19 season).